-Last year, all the marketing trends and predictions I mentioned came true.
+Last year, many of the marketing trends and predictions I mentioned came true.

-Now, I want to share some new marketing opportunities for 2022.
-This is the perfect time to dust off our crystal balls and start predicting what digital marketing trends we can expect.
+Now, I want to share some new marketing opportunities for 2024.
+This is the perfect time to dust off our crystal balls and look at what’s in store for next year.

-Here are our top marketing trends and predictions in digital marketing for 2022:
+Here are our top marketing trends for 2024:

 - Use Personalized Content